-Distributor appear as options on the choice screen; - c) the options appear in random order (1) at the device's first use, including after a factory reset; and (2) if the user has not otherwise seen the choice screen within the previous 90 days, at the device's
+Distributor appear as options on the choice screen; - c) the options appear in random order (1) at the device's first use,

-- first use on or after a fixed, yearly date coordinated across all Choice Screens; and - the user can return to the choice screen at any time by selecting a reasonably accessible setting. - 2.
-"Search Default Choice Screen" means a choice screen that appears on a Search Access Point and is no more favorable to Google than a choice screen with the following characteristics (e.g., a choice screen may be randomized or may show a Competitor in the top position every time rather than having the options appear in random order): - a) for a Google Search Access Point, five options qualify to appear on the choice screen: a single Google-owned GSE, the current default search engine (if applicable), and the three-to-four (as applicable) consenting rival GSEs with the highest U.S. market shares; - b) for a non-Google Search Access Point, a single Google-owned
+Choice Screens; and - d) the user can return to the choice screen at any time by selecting a reasonably accessible setting. - 2.
+"Search Default Choice Screen" means a choice screen that appears on a

+Search Access Point and is no more favorable to Google than a choice screen with the following characteristics (e.g., a choice screen may be randomized or may show a Competitor in the top position every time rather than having the options appear in random order):

+- a) for a Google Search Access Point, five options qualify to appear on the choice screen: a single Google-owned GSE, the current default search engine (if applicable), and the three-to-four (as applicable) consenting rival GSEs with the highest U.S. market shares; - b) for a non-Google Search Access Point, a single Google-owned